securityguide/securityguide/pages/contributing.md

     \[[page_name|Title]]
     \[[Title => page_name]]

 Using wiki-style links is highly preferred, because these links will not break when a page moves and missing links will produce an error notice.
+If two pages have the same name, you can distinguish between them by specifying the full path for the page name (e.g. [[best practices => webapps/best-practices]]).

 **Includes**